Battle of Dijon (1870): Second Battle of Dijon

-From the following month, Garibaldi set up his own headquarters in Autun, and began attacks on the Prussian army, disrupting logistics lines from Strasbourg to Paris, with some success from the victorious shock of Châtillon-sur-Seine in November 19, when Ricciotti Garibaldi took 200 prisoners with the convoys of arms and ammunition.
-On November 26 however was failed attempt to invade Dijon whom was occupied by the Prussians.
+From the following month, Garibaldi set up his own headquarters in Autun, and began attacks on the Prussian army, disrupting supply lines from Strasbourg to Paris.
+He enjoyed some success from the victorious shock of Châtillon-sur-Seine on November 19, when Ricciotti Garibaldi took 200 prisoners and captured convoys of arms and ammunition.
+On November 26, however, the army failed in its attempt to retake Prussian-occupied Dijon.

-The battle took place on December 18, in the plain which extends in front of the town of Nuits-Saint-Georges, when the Germans hooked up the volunteers who barred their way to the south.
-After a day of fighting, the Frankish corps retreated: around 1,200 French prisoners, 97 German officers shot dead, Prince Wilhelm wounded, the overall losses amounting to a few hundred men.
-The Prussians captured the fugitives on the roads of the village, except the survivors sheltered by the population, who dressed them in civilian clothes.
-The victors looted the hospital, the shops, the inns, set fire to buildings and sifted through the city house by house.
+The battle took place on December 18, in the plain which extends in front of the town of Nuits-Saint-Georges, when the Germans made contact with the volunteers who barred their way to the south.
+After a day of fighting, the Frankish corps retreated, leaving around 1,200 French prisoners, 97 German officers shot dead, and Prince Wilhelm wounded, with overall losses amounting to a few hundred men.
+The Prussians captured fugitives on the roads of the village, except some survivors sheltered by the populace, who dressed them in civilian clothes.
+The victors looted the hospital, the shops, and the inns, set fire to buildings and sifted through the city house by house.

 Third Battle of Dijon

-On January 14, 1871, Garibaldi settled in Dijon, evacuated by the Prussians on December 17, whom were informed of the arrival towards the north of French regular troops led by Charles-Denis Bourbaki.

-Bourbaki attempted an ambitious operation to liberate Paris by taking the enemy troops from the rear, through a vast strategic movement from Bourges to Alsace via Belfort.
-This desperate attempt followed the two previous ones led by the Army of the Loire and the Army of the North.
-Garibaldi then led from Dijon a series of initiatives to support the main offensive.
+On 14 January 1871, Garibaldi settled in Dijon, which had been evacuated by the Prussians on December 17 after they were informed of the arrival (in the north) of French regular troops led by Charles-Denis Bourbaki.
+Bourbaki attempted an ambitious operation to relieve Paris by taking the enemy troops from the rear, through a vast strategic movement from Bourges to Alsace via Belfort.
+This desperate attempt followed two previous attacks led by the Army of the Loire and the Army of the North.
+Garibaldi then led, from Dijon, a series of initiatives to support the main offensive.

-In the meantime, the situation was precipitating.
-The army of Paris failed in its efforts, while The retreat of Bourbaki towards Besançon was interrupted by the Germans of General Edwin von Manteuffel and pushed towards the Swiss border, mainly at Verrières-de-Joux on January 31.
+In the meantime, the situation was coming to a head.
+The army of Paris failed in its efforts, while the retreat of Bourbaki towards Besançon was interrupted by the Germans of General Edwin von Manteuffel and pushed towards the Swiss border, mainly at Verrières-de-Joux on January 31.
 The 84,000 men still in arms out of the 150,000 parties were disarmed and interned in the Confederation by the Verrières Convention.